-Note: If you have the macro configuration for threatq_match_indices set to , you will need to update the app configuration upon upgrade to 1.2.0 and add the required indexes where matching should take place with ThreatQ indicators.
-This step is mandatory for the app to continue to perform matching against the required indexes.
+Note: If you have the macro configuration for threatq_match_indices set to , you will need to update the app configuration upon upgrade to 1.2.0 and add the required indexes where matching should take place with ThreatQ

 - Added Sighting Event Configuration option to the App Setup page.
 Users now have the ability to configure how the app create events for a sighted indicator. - Added a new Saved Search threatq_consume_indicators_new